sajidhasan007/Hassel-Free-Travel/README.md

 # This is a Travel booking service website

-This is a simple project for tour event booking and here is the live site link [Create React App](https://travel-booking-f3a12.web.app/).
+This is a simple project for tour event booking and here is the live site link [Booking site](https://travel-booking-f3a12.web.app/).

 ## Website Features